Engee documentation

 Yes

-# Pressure drop vector, dp — vector of differential pressure values
+# Pressure drop vector, dp — vector of pressure drop values

 Details

-Vector of differential pressure values for tabular parameterization of the valve opening area.
-The differential pressure vector forms an independent axis with the Control member position vector, s for the dependent parameter Volumetric flow rate table, q(s,dp).
-Values are listed in ascending order and must be greater than 0.
-Linear interpolation is used between tabular data points.
+A vector of n differential pressure values for tabular parameterization of the valve opening area.
+The pressure drop vector forms an independent axis with the parameter Control member position vector, s for the dependent parameter Volumetric flow rate table, q(s,dp).
+The values are listed in ascending order and must be greater.
+0. Linear interpolation is used between the points of the tabular data.

 Dependencies